-- 7.1 Original scheme advertised by site notice, press advert and neighbour letters.
+7.1 Original scheme advertised by site notice, press advert and neighbour letters.
 Four representations have been received in response to that publicity.
-The amended plans have been advertised by neighbour notification letter and the period of publicity ends 2nd January 2018.
-Any further representations will be reported to members in the update. - 7.2 The representations received in response to the original publicity are summarised as follows:
+The representations received in response to this publicity are summarised as follows:

 Visual amenity/character of the area: